voronianski/react-router-component-hooks-patch/README.md

 ### `patchRouteHooks(Route: <Route>, data: ?Object)`;

-- `Route` - [Route](https://github.com/reactjs/react-router/blob/master/docs/Glossary.md#route) which component you want to patch with static `onEnter`/`onLeave` methods. **Children routes will be patched too.**
+- `Route` - [Route](https://github.com/reactjs/react-router/blob/master/docs/Glossary.md#route) or array or Routes which component you want to patch with static `onEnter`/`onLeave` methods. **Children routes will be patched too.**
 - `data` - pass data that you need in your methods.
-It's perfect place for instances of some sort of data abstraction (e.g. Flux/Redux in universal apps).
+It's perfect place for instances of some sort of data abstraction (e.g. Flux/Redux in universal apps). **Passed data object will be the first argument in `onEnter`/`onLeave` functions.

 ## Requirements